17th Feb 2026

 Loose Skin and Jowls: How They’re Connected

 Loose skin and jowls are closely linked, as sagging skin is one of the main contributors to the development of jowls.
 As we age, our skin loses its natural elasticity and firmness due to a decline in collagen production and elastin, which are essential for keeping skin tight and resilient.
+Lax muscles in the lower face can also contribute to the development of jowls and sagging skin, as weakened muscle support allows the skin to droop more noticeably.
 This loss of support causes the skin to sag, particularly around the jawline, leading to the formation of jowls and a less defined facial contour.

 When the skin loses its ability to bounce back, excess skin can accumulate and become more noticeable, making jowls appear more pronounced.
 Factors such as rapid weight loss, sun damage, and genetics can accelerate this process, further reducing skin elasticity and increasing skin laxity.